anacode/anacode-toolkit/README.rst

     pip install anacode_toolkit

-You can also clone this repository and install from source using setup.py
+You can also clone it's repository and install from source using setup.py
 script:

 .. code-block:: shell